 Gastroesophageal reflux disease

-Surgery that involves the stomach or vagus nerveTaking certain medicines (eg, anticholinergics or narcotics)Infection from a virusDiseases affecting the nerves, muscles, or hormonesDiseases affecting metabolism (body’s ability to make and use energy)Chronic diseaseAnorexia
+Surgery that involves the stomach or vagus nerveTaking certain medications, such as anticholinergics or opioidsInfection from a virusDiseases affecting the nerves, muscles, or hormonesDiseases affecting metabolism (body’s ability to make and use energy)Chronic diseaseAnorexia

-If you have any of these symptoms, do not assume it is due to gastroparesis.
-These symptoms may be caused by other conditions.
-Tell your doctor if you have any of these: Feeling full early during a mealNo appetiteNausea and vomitingBloatingPain in your abdomen or esophagus (the muscular tube that carries food from your mouth to your stomach)HeartburnWeight loss
+Gastroparesis may cause: Feeling full early during a mealNo appetiteNausea and vomitingBloatingPain in your abdomen or esophagus (the muscular tube that carries food from your mouth to your stomach)HeartburnWeight loss

 The following may worsen symptoms: High-fiber foods, like raw vegetables and fruitsFatty foodsCarbonated drinks

 Your doctor will ask about your symptoms and medical history.
 A physical exam will also be done.
 The doctor may do: Blood tests

 Tests to measure:

 Stomach volume before and after a mealThe rate at which the stomach emptiesThe ability of the muscles in the stomach and small intestine to contract and relax

 Imaging tests can assess the stomach and surrounding structures:

 or CT scanGastric emptying study— may also be done by MRI scan